terabyte/stashbot/README.md

 Therefore, for jars that actually work to be produced, the tag must be a number such as "1.0.0".
 For that reason, feature branches will start "features/", and be merged into "master", which will occasionally be tagged for releases.

 Not every released version will necessarily be put on the Atlassian Marketplace, but every released version should be stable (i.e. pass all unit tests, and be reasonably functional).

+# Troubleshooting

+## JDK8 Required (JDK9+ does not work)

+This is because in JDK9+ the JAXB APIs were removed in favor of a module system.
+Tests will fail at runtime with missing JAXB classes.
+There is a detailed answer with different workarounds [here](https://stackoverflow.com/questions/43574426/how-to-resolve-java-lang-noclassdeffounderror-javax-xml-bind-jaxbexception-in-j), PRs welcome =)

+## Errors related to "org.apache.http.client.HttpResponseException: No valid crumb was included in the request"

+"Crumbs" are how jenkins implements CSRF Protection.
+This used to work but currently does not.
+Disable crumbs by going to "Manage Jenkins" -> "Configure Global Security" and uncheck "Prevent Cross Site Request Forgery exploits".
+This should be easy to fix, PRs welcome.

 # TODO